Bonsai Driftwood Trees - How to Plant and Aquascape!

-Our Bonsai driftwood trees are back in stock!
-With this exciting restock, we wanted to briefly cover and provide an overview for frequently asked questions about these underwater bonsai trees.
+Team BP is proud to carry unique and natural bonsai trees!
+We want to briefly cover this exciting product and provide an overview for frequently asked questions about these underwater bonsai trees.

 Our Bonsai driftwood trees are made by hand from natural driftwood that is aquarium safe.
 Artisans create these underwater trees in a wide variety of shapes and sizes to fit almost all aquarium tanks.
 They’re versatile, easy to work with and are the perfect piece of hardscape material to create an instant aquascape layout.
 These underwater bonsai driftwood trees pair well with aquatic plant species such as Anubias, Bucephalandra, Ferns and aquatic moss species.
 Quite often, these aquatic plants are used to mimic the foliage found on natural bonsai trees.
 On the flip side, these bonsai driftwood trees can be used to display an array of plants, aquatic or terrestrial such as tillandsia aka air plants.

 If you decide to use your bonsai driftwood tree in an aquarium tank setting, here are some tips and tricks for care and general information:

 - Almost all driftwood is buoyant!
 Before using a bonsai driftwood tree, we recommend soaking the wood as long as possible prior to adding it into an aquarium.
 To do this, all you need is a large bucket, sink or even a bathtub will work.
 Simply add the bonsai driftwood tree into the water and make sure it is completely submerged.
 Then, set it and forget it!